 Now, I will start/keep talking about AEROBIC ENERGY SYSTEM TRAINING METHODS.
 The first/second one I will be talking about is “Cardiac power intervals” (fantastic for driving top-end aerobic performance and VO2max).
 This is maybe the best one to start with right after the “cardiac output” method (LDLI is the one I was talking about).
 CPI characteristics: 1-2 min with max HR per rep (once you reach max HR, you will need to keep it 20-40 seconds approximately), rest 2-5 mins until 120-130 HR, 4-12 reps per session, 1-2 sessions per week.
 This method is designed to increase the strength and contractile abilities of the cardiac muscle tissue through high intensity work (growing mitochondria in the cardiac muscle itself, among other things).
 The primary goal is similar to the LDLI (increase in how much blood the heart can pump, but now not by increasing the size of the left ventricular cavity so much as by increasing how forcefully the heart can contract with each beat – contractility).
 This is important because, as you work harder and harder (higher intensities), the demand for oxygen grows and the more important the strength of the heart becomes (a stronger heart with more mitochondria means it’s less likely to fatigue at higher heart rates, and it’s capable of delivering more oxygen).
 You can do any high intensity exercise (usually full body exercise) that maximally elevates the HR (sprinting, versa climber, high int. sport-specific work…).
 It works very well for sport-specific exercises (focusing on technical issues is the most important here)!
 Your body needs to be well prepared for this method because it’s extremely fatiguing and definitely not the one you will do frequently for many weeks (around 3 weeks is enough)!
 In the beginning, people will be able to keep max HR only around 20 seconds, and the ability to maintain max HR will improve in the following weeks.

 The next powerful method is the “High intensity continuous training” (HICT).
+This method is different from other forms of aerobic training in that it is both high intensity and relatively high volume (most aerobic tr. methods are either high int. / low volume intervals – you can generally only perform them for 10-60 seconds before you need a rest interval, or high volume / low int. – but HICT method is high int. based on resistance rather than speed).
 It stimulates greater oxygen utilization and results in increased aerobic abilities of the fast twitch fibers – so they can generate ATP for much longer before fatiguing.
-High intensity is based on resistance rather than speed and thus it allows for a higher volume of stimulus.
-You intentionally go slow and use maximal resistance to prolong how long you’re able to maintain the high intensity.
+As we said, high intensity is based on resistance rather than speed and thus it allows for a higher volume of stimulus.
+You intentionally go slow and use maximal resistance to prolong how long you’re able to maintain the high intensity (this high resistance forces you to use your fast twitch fibers, but the slow pace means you can maintain this work for much longer than traditional intervals).
 This method can be difficult to perform for the upper body – doing it properly is extremely grueling.
 “Versa climber” is the best option as it includes arms as well.
 You can also use a spin bike that allows for high resistance, box step ups, lunges up a steep hill… How to do it?
 Use very high resistance, low speed (20-30rpm on spin bike e.g.), 10-20mins per set, 1-2 sets per workout (5-10mins active rest in between sets), 1-2 x per week.
 Work up to being able to do 2-3 sets of 20mins with 5-10 minutes active rest in between sets.
 Your HR should typically stay in the 150s to low 160s for most people when performing this method (under the AT – so there is adequate oxygen supply).
 You should be doing this method as a separate session as it’s very hard.
+Because your heart rate is under the anaerobic threshold and you have an adequate oxygen supply, this method is extremely effective at increasing the aerobic abilities of your fast twitch fibers.

 Although there is definitely some genetic influence that determines where your AT is, it’s also a very trainable quality because we can dramatically increase how much power we are able to produce aerobically through the proper tr. methods.
-Threshold training is one of those methods and consists of training at HR at or near your AT for different periods of time.
-Endurance athletes at the highest levels typically have AT that are very high % of their max HR (and very low RHR as well).
+Threshold training is one of those methods and consists of training at HR at or near your AT for different periods of time (this method improves anaerobic tolerance and the body’s ability to shuttle and utilize lactate).
+As we said, this method also improves power (speed, pace, watts, etc.) at anaerobic threshold.
+Threshold tr. is especially great for anyone who needs to be able to sustain a relatively high work rate for several minutes or more.
+This can be done on your moderate or hard day, depending on the planned length of intervals and planned total workout time.
+More intervals and more time = hard day; less intervals and less time = moderate day… Endurance athletes at the highest levels typically have AT that are very high % of their max HR (and very low RHR as well).
 This gives them the ability to produce high aerobic power and rarely have to tap into their anaerobic system to generate the energy they need.
 This key ability is a big part of the reason why they have such great endurance in the first place.

 Last but not least, we all know one very popular method in practice… Namely, Helgerud et al. reported that using specific aerobic interval training (4 periods of 4 minutes at 90-95% of maximum heart rate, HRmax, with a 3-minute jog in between) twice a week for 8 weeks with elite male soccer players achieved: Enhanced aerobic capacity (Vo2max), increased the distance covered by 20%, increased average work intensity, increased the number of sprints by 100%, increased lactate threshold, improved running economy, increased the number of involvements with the ball… Of course, the study and conclusions aren’t the best / most valid (many factors should be included), but the effects of this type of training are good – to say the least.
 You noticed similarities, right?
 I would call this “threshold” training too.